-Cystic fibrosis is a serious inherited disease which mainly affects the lungs and pancreas but can involve other organs.
-Symptoms usually begin in early childhood and include persistent cough, wheeze, repeated chest infections, difficulty absorbing food and general ill health.
+Cystic fibrosis is an inherited disease which mainly affects the lungs and pancreas but can involve other organs.
+Symptoms usually begin in early childhood and include persistent cough, wheeze, repeated chest infections, difficulty digesting food and general ill health.

 Treatments include antibiotics, physiotherapy, medicines for thinning mucus, pancreatic enzyme replacements and other therapies.